pchemguy/ChatGPTExploratoryPrompting/GeneralPrompting.md

         - You can ask to update, refine, or discard persistent preferences at any time.
         - For example: "Remove my preference for Markdown formatting from the persistent context."
 </details>

-A few other sample queries for working with the persistent context.

 ### Q: Tell me about the current Model Set Context